Istanbul University: International perspective and rankings

 Istanbul University Graduate School of Business (Turkish: İstanbul Üniversitesi İşletme İktisadı Enstitüsü) was founded in 1954 with the collaboration of Harvard Business School and the Ford Foundation.
 Istanbul University Graduate School of Business also has a Beta Gamma Sigma honor society, which is the only honor business society in public universities in Turkey.
 Istanbul University School of Business is the only AACSB-accredited business school among the public universities in Turkey.
 Istanbul University Law School conducts a joint bachelor of laws (LL.B.) program in partnership with the University of Hamburg.
 This program enables students to study in both Turkey and Germany, covering multiple legal systems with coursework focused on both domestic and international law.

 Istanbul University has established various collaboration and exchange agreements with universities around the world.
 These include partnerships with Yale University Wright Laboratory, Johns Hopkins University, and the University of Arizona in the United States; the University of Seoul, Dongguk University, and Hankuk University of Foreign Studies in South Korea; and Qatar University in Qatar.
 In Japan, the university has agreements with Ryukoku University, Tokyo University of Marine Sciences and Technology, Kindai University, and Tsurumi University.
-Istanbul University also collaborates with Tilburg University in the Netherlands, as well as Technische Universität Berlin, RWTH Aachen University, University of Cologne, Ruhr University Bochum, and Ludwig Maximilian University of Munich in Germany.
+Istanbul University also collaborates with Tilburg University in the Netherlands, as well as Technische Universität Berlin, RWTH Aachen University, University of Cologne, Ruhr University Bochum, and LMU Munich in Germany.
 Additional partnerships include Essex University in the United Kingdom and the University of Western Ontario in Canada.

 Prof. Robert Stone from Harvard Business School (Associate Director of the Istanbul University Graduate School of Business), Dr. Nejat Eczacıbaşı, Prof. Dr. Ömer Celal Sarç (Istanbul University), and Thomas Carrol from the Ford Foundation in Lisbon, April 1959.